MonkWho/pfatt/README.md

 This is where netgraph comes in.
 Netgraph allows you to break some rules and build the proper plumbing to make this work.
 So, our cabling looks like this:

+#### Bridge Method

+If we connect our residential gateway and ONT to our pfSense box, we can bridge the 802.1X EAP-TLS authentication traffic, tag our WAN traffic as VLAN ID 0, and request a public IPv4 via DHCP using a MAC address that matches our assigned residential gateway.

+Unfortunately, there are some challenges with emulating this process.
+First, it's against RFC to bridge 802.1X traffic and it is not supported in FreeBSD.
+Second, tagging traffic as VLAN ID 0 is also not supported through the standard interfaces.

+This is where netgraph comes in.
+Netgraph allows you to break some rules and build the proper plumbing to make this work.
+So, our cabling looks like this:

 ```
 Residential Gateway
 [ONT Port]